 Understanding Fragile X & Autism

-Individuals with Fragile X syndrome (FXS) are frequently co-diagnosed with autism spectrum disorder, and families and some professionals are often confused by the relationship between the two.
-Much of our understanding has so far come from family surveys and small studies, but larger studies—including those utilizing data from the FORWARD Registry & Database — emerging to help us better understand the impact of an autism diagnosis in the care of people with Fragile X syndrome, and whether the link between the two extends beyond behavioral similarities.
+Individuals with Fragile X syndrome (FXS) are frequentlyco-diagnosed with autism or autism spectrum disorder, and families and some professionals are often confused by the relationship between the two.
+Research published over the years has contributed to our understanding of the impact of an autism diagnosis in the care of people with Fragile X syndrome, and whether the link between the two extends beyond behavioral similarities.

 Slide 1